ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 Overview
 --------

-The overview page provides a high level status of the Ray cluster.
+The overview page provides a high-level status of the Ray cluster.

 TODO-SANG Images